ralic/gnu_traydevice/README.txt

 =============
 When ran for the first time, it creates a default configuration file at $HOME/.config/traydevice/default.xml.
-This file is well documented xml, that you should run quickly enoungh into.
+This file is well documented xml, that you should run quickly enough into.
 Basically, it assigns actions to entries in menu, allowing you to reference various hal properties.

 TODO
 ====
  - non stockitem icons
- - consistent error handling
- - consistent logging